 Footnotes & References

 1: OK, ok, for all the pedants: never say never.
 In theory, malware could do something to destroy hardware.
-Malware that targeted nuclear facilities, for example, would target a control system to physically destroy it.
-Even so, the PCs involved were unharmed.
+Malware that targets nuclear facilities, for example, could target a control system to physically destroy it.
+Even so, the PCs involved would be unharmed.
 Unless your PC is exceptionally poorly designed, malware will not physically harm your computer.

 Don’t throw it out!
 Pack it securely in a box and ship it to me.
 I’ll make sure that it is properly… umm… “disposed”.
 No charge. :-)